mcmmiras/Master-Thesis-Scripts/README.md

 Up to this date, I am developing the follwing scripts:

 - <strong>calculate_environment_stickiness.py</strong>: this script is based on E. D. Levy's team approach to stickiness values of residues, environment and interaction propensity.
-- <strong>calculate_net_charge_heptads.py</strong>: this script uses E. D. Levy's team work as well, but additionally implements heptad identification in helical structures.
+- <strong>calculate_net_charge_heptads_seqlength.py</strong>: this script uses E. D. Levy's team work as well, but additionally implements heptad identification in helical structures and obtains the sequence length from a fasta file.
+It is currently being adjusted to analyze coiled-coils with +1 different chains.

 <strong>REFERENCES:</strong>